Degrees and Certificates

-Undergraduate Major in East Asian Studies
+Undergraduate concentration in East Asian Studies

-The East Asian Studies major encompasses China, Japan, and Korea — Pacific Rim nations characterized by rich cultural heritages, critical geopolitical positions and rapidly expanding economies.
+The East Asian Studies concentration encompasses China, Japan, and Korea — Pacific Rim nations characterized by rich cultural heritages, critical geopolitical positions and rapidly expanding economies.
 East Asia plays a central role in world politics and the global economy, and the importance of this region will increase in the 21st century.

-This major is for undergraduates who are interested in a wide range of careers (business, public service, law, teaching, research, etc.) and who seek a focused yet multidisciplinary education with solid grounding in East Asian language and civilization.
+This concentration is for undergraduates who are interested in a wide range of careers (business, public service, law, teaching, research, etc.) and who seek a focused yet multidisciplinary education with solid grounding in East Asian language and civilization.
 Students interested in the major should begin language study as early as possible.

-The East Asian Studies major is administered by the Center for East Asian Studies.
+The East Asian Studies concentration is administered by the Center for East Asian Studies.
 The center coordinates courses offered in diverse departments of the university and maintains a roster of over sixty faculty members whose teaching and professional work focus on East Asia.
-Students who choose this major are strongly encouraged to participate in study abroad programs in China, Japan, or Korea, administered by the University of Wisconsin or other institutions.
+Students who choose this option are strongly encouraged to participate in study abroad programs in China, Japan, or Korea, administered by the University of Wisconsin or other institutions.

 Required Course Work for the Undergraduate Major